Saif-Hossain-Mredul/Todo-SQLite-and-BLoC/README.md

-A Todo application with SQLite Database backend and BLoC pattern for state management.
+A Todo application with SQLite and BLoC pattern.